kosamad/the-meadow-project/README.md

 **Ammendments**

-9. Further whitespace validation-  Implement whitespace validation for blog posts, products, and events.
-Currently, this validation has not been incorporated.
-Although it is expected that admin staff will carefully add content to these sections, and will correct any mistakes if they submit a form without text in the body or description fields, adding whitespace validation would make the system more robust.
-Ensuring that these fields are not empty and do not contain only whitespace will enhance data integrity and improve the overall reliability of the site.

-10. Performance across all the site is sub-optimal (See lighthouse results in [Testing](TESTING.md)) and should be addressed in the future.
+11. Performance across all the site is sub-optimal (See lighthouse results in [Testing](TESTING.md)) and should be addressed in the future.

-11. Product deletion adheres to Django's recommended best practices, including the use of CSRF tokens.
+12. Product deletion adheres to Django's recommended best practices, including the use of CSRF tokens.
 According to Django's documentation, POST requests should be used for actions that modify data, such as deletions, to prevent unintended operations triggered by GET requests.
 CSRF protection is built into Django forms, ensuring secure handling of such operations, see [Django Documentation](https://www.djangoproject.com/).
 Currently, this approach is applied only to product deletions, as POST methods were implemented differently in other areas of the site.
 In the future, I plan to standardize this approach across the entire site for consistency.

-12. In the blog app a different, Class-Based View was used.
+13. In the blog app a different, Class-Based View was used.
 This Utilises Django's UpdateView for a more streamlined and reusable approach.
 This implementation applies to the creation and management of blog posts, shifting from function-based views to a class-based approach for greater efficiency and organisation.
 Other views in the site could be ammended to match this in the future.

 ## Technologies